Kaspazas/Kaspazas.github.io/myblog/index.markdown

 layout: home
 ---
-What does a man put here? links? do I need an "about me" if I write about me here?
+What does a man put here? links? do I need an "about me" if I write about me here? true

 Good day,